pcurry/gaia/README.md

 - continue to vet the data in not_in_Gaia_DR3.csv (e.g. missing spectral types, absolute magnitudes)
 - see if can reduce bottleneck during SIMBAD query step
 - include special handling where no G-Mag value is present from Gaia dataset
-- include handling of when SIMBAD has no cross-matched entries
+- include better handling of when SIMBAD has no cross-matched entries
-- include handling of when SIMBAD has cross-match but no spectral type
+- include better handling of when SIMBAD has cross-match but no spectral type
 - convert SIMBAD IDs to more human-friendly text
 - prompt user to define distance from Sol to be sampled from Gaia

 ## File: gaia_query_results.csv ##
 output file from gaia_query_results.csv
 - column 1 - designation from Gaia DR3 (or from DR2 or DR1 if not in DR3), empty if not in any Gaia DR
-- column 2 - l - galactic longitude - in degrees (as measured by Gaia in most cases)
+- column 2 - l - galactic longitude - in degrees (as measured by Gaia in most cases, otherwise from SIMBAD)
-- column 3 - b - galactic latitude - in degrees (as measured by Gaia in most cases)
+- column 3 - b - galactic latitude - in degrees (as measured by Gaia in most cases, otherwise from SIMBAD)
-- column 4 - parallax - in milliarcseconds (mas) (as measured by Gaia in most cases)
+- column 4 - parallax - in milliarcseconds (mas) (as measured by Gaia in most cases, otherwise from SIMBAD)
 - column 5 - phot_g_mean_mag (from Gaia)
 - column 6 - distance - in parsecs from Sol
-- column 7 - adjusted_mag - value after Apparent Magnitude has been converted to Absolute Magnitude for non-Gaia stars, or the equivalent operation applied to G-band magnitudes from Gaia stars
+- column 7 - adjusted_mag - value after the equivalent of the conversion from Apparent Magnitude to Absolute Magnitude has been doen to the G_band measurement by Gaia (or the Absolute Magnitude value of non-Gaia stars from the csv)
 - column 8 - SIMBAD ID - main id in SIMBAD
 - column 9 - Spectral Type - spectral classification in SIMBAD (if any)
 - column 10 - X - cartesian coordinates in units of parsecs where positive X is coreward from Sol and negative X is rimward